makersacademy/CV/README.md

 #### City University, London (1994-1998)

 - BA (Hons) Journalism and Psychology
-- I specialised in politics and radio journalism.
-My dissertation was a radio piece on black ballet dancers.

-#### Other qualifications
+#### Spoken languages

-- Happy Startup School course, 2016
-- Helsinki Dance Institute, dancer on their high performance pathway 1985 - 1994
+- Bilingual Finnish - English, fluent French, A-level standard Swedish and German

 ## Experience

 **Channel 4 News, ITN** (2000-present)
-Current role: News Editor
+Current role:
-- I run the newsdesk, which is the nerve centre of the newsroom.
+- `News Editor`: I run the newsdesk, which is the nerve centre of the newsroom.
 I generate story ideas, spot
   the best picture of the day, assign reporters and camera crews to cover stories and provide
   editorial guidance and help with legal compliance.

+Previous roles:
-- One of my previous roles was Site Editor for Channel 4 News Digital.
-I managed a team of online
+- `Site Editor`, Channel 4 News Digital: I managed a team of online journalists working on our digital platforms.
-  journalists in covering the day's stories for our digital platforms.
-I learned about SEO,
-  thumbnails/story promotion, and to use a CMS and publishing tools.
+  I learned about SEO, thumbnails/story promotion, CMS and publishing tools.
-- As Producer, my job was to make stories into engaging TV.
+- `Producer`: my job was to make stories into engaging TV.
-- I have trained more than 100 staff across departments on Avid editing software and server tools,
+- `Avid Edit Trainer`: trained more 100+ staff across departments on Avid editing software and server tools, in
-  including the Washington DC bureau staff.
+  London and DC

 **CNN International** (1997-2000)
-Satellite Feed Producer
--	Whist studying for my MSc, I worked in the CNN London Master Control Room, booking satellite feeds
+- `Satellite Feed Producer`: I worked in the CNN London Master Control Room
-  across the world for CNN's output.

 **Heart 106.2** (1996-1998)
-Reporter
-- An amazing way to gain experience as a journalist.
-I got to interview Desmond Tutu and Tony Blair and
+- `Reporter`: An amazing way to gain experience as a journalist, interviewing politicians and covering stories
-  cover stories from scrabble championships to police raids.
+  from scrabble championships to police raids.

 ## Hobbies
 - I'm in the early stages of writing a book and scrollytelling project from more than 2,000 letters